Education and learning

 - Group visits

-Whatever the topic, we will help to bring it to life - dinosaurs, Egyptian mummies, Roman and Saxon objects, Victorian paintings and giant beam engines - you will find all these and more in our museums, along with staff who will help you to plan your visit.
+Whatever the topic, we will help to bring it to life - dinosaurs, Egyptian mummies, Victorian paintings and giant beam engines - you will find all these and more in our museums, along with staff who will help you to plan your visit.

-If you are interested in making a booking or have any questions please contact us using the methods at the bottom of this page or click on the quick link at the top.
+If you are interested in making a booking or have any questions please contact us using the methods at the bottom of this page or select the quick link at the top.

 New Walk Museum and Art Gallery